terresquall/html-minifier/readme.md

 Unzip the downloaded file into the plugin folder in your blog and activate it in WP-Admin.
 Alternatively, you can just download it directly from WP-Admin and activate it.

 == Changelog ==

+= 1.1.1 =
+*Release Date - 5 September 2017*

+Bugfix patch to correct a major issue.

+* Fixed an issue with HTMLMinifier.php that caused certain compression options to remove chunks of HTML code.
+* Fixed an issue with "Don't compress content in &lt;script&gt; tags" leaving some whitespace behind after compression.

 = 1.1.0 =
 *Release Date - 28 August 2017*